Eight Best Practices for Migrating to React from Older JavaScript Frameworks

 Take an Incremental Approach

-Instead of a complete overhaul, which can be overwhelming and risky, opt for a gradual approach.
+React migration can be overwhelming and risky, so instead, opt for a gradual approach.
 Slowly replace jQuery components with React.
 Start with less critical parts of your application or new features that can be built from scratch using React.
 This approach allows you to learn and adapt to React without jeopardizing your entire system.

 Integrate TypeScript